katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 As a next step, I'm interested in expanding efficiency-related data.
 Analyzing residential, commercial and industrial properties separately with property type-specific efficiency indicators to further segment the market.

-I'm also interested in partnering with field experts to model other emissions sources to complete a full carbon zero forecast.
+I'm also interested in partnering with field experts or organizations to model other emissions sources to complete a full carbon zero forecast.
 These emissions sources include transportation, agriculture, industry, waste stream and energy production.

 ## Sources